darkpalacestudio/darkpalacestudio.github.io/faq.markdown

 # How can I purchase any of the plugins?
-All of our plugins are sold through Tentary which you can access by clicking the "Buy" button located top-left of the designated plugin page which will take you to the payment provider which handles secure payment and provides a way to download the files.
+All of our plugins are sold through Tentary which you can access by clicking the "Buy" button located top of the designated plugin page which will take you to the payment provider which handles secure payment and provides a way to download the files.

 You can also find all of our plugins on the [Tentary Shop](https://darkpalacestudio.tentary.com/)